 Renee Luna Bebeau

 Renee Luna Bebeau is an artist, curator and instructor who is immersed in the arts community in Milwaukee.
 She enjoys gathering local artists to display and sell their work in the amazing space at The Muse Gallery Guesthouse!
 She likes to focus on emerging artists with their fresh talent mixed with some of our revisiting artists who have been a staple at The Muse.
-The artwork is rotated twice a year with a reception to mark the occasion.

 She added a gift shop inside The Muse for guests only with all handmade items by local Milwaukee artists’ work.